 The Company accounts for stock-based compensation in accordance with ASC Topic 718, Compensation - Stock Compensation.
-Under the fair value recognition provision of this statement, share-based compensation cost is measured at the grant date based on the fair value of the award that is ultimately expected to vest and is recognized as operating expense over the applicable service period of the stock award using the graded vesting method.
+Under the fair value recognition provision of this statement, share-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as operating expense over the requisite service period of the stock award on a straight line basis.
+Performance-based awards are recognized only when it is probable that the vesting conditions will be met.